kristinbranson/APT/README.md

 APT.setpath % configures MATLAB path
 lObj = Labeler;
 ```
 4. Go to the File> menu to open a movie or movie+trx.
+(If you only have a movie and don't have trajectories, just hit Cancel when prompted for a Trx file.)

 #### Description